Coair/hello-world/README.md

 Just do it >_&lt;

 uh....
-I'm a fresh Android developer, and be fresh on English.
+I'm a fresh Android developer